Something to look at if you’re fed up with Microsoft and Windows.

-Linux is a great way to extend the life of older computers, simply because many Linux distributions require fewer resources than Windows does.
+Linux is a great way to extend the life of older computers, simply because many Linux distributions require fewer resources than Windows.

-And lately, I’m hearing from people who, like you, are frustrated with Microsoft and Windows, and are looking for something else.
+I also often hear from people who, like you, are frustrated with Microsoft and are looking for an alternative.

 Linux isn’t for everyone, but it can be a solid alternative.